BestTimesToVisit.com Logo

 packing

 Pack layers!
-Santiago's weather can be unpredictable, with warm sunny days and cool evenings, especially during shoulder seasons.
-Comfortable walking shoes are essential as you'll likely be doing a lot of exploring on foot.
+Santiago's weather can be unpredictable, with warm days and cool evenings.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
 A light rain jacket is also a good idea, even during the summer months.

 Weather Details